parth-27/Visitor-Management-System/README.md

 ---

-Vistior Management System, also known as <strong>VMS</strong>, is a System to guide visitor who are visiting the college.
+Vistior Management System, also known as <strong>VMS</strong>, is a System to guide visitors who are visiting the college.
 This System helps to track the number of visitors who come to your place.

 ## Technology Stack